samuelburack/Python-Numbers/README.md

 # Python-Numbers

-This is commit from Jimmy
+This is a commit from Jimmy